Code-Institute-Submissions/andna5980-boutique_cake_v1_MarResub/README.md

 - Typography throughout the whole page is Lato which is a is a simple font, easy to read in various devices.

+## Imagery

+This images belong to the proprietary Rose Dorilus.
+All the imagery included in this project belongs to Pastry Chef Rose Dorilus, she is the owner of the images aswel as the maker of the products.

 ## Technologies
 ### Languages and Frameworks